Tupescript Blogs

 npm install --save-dev @types/node @types/express

-1. Set up a basic Express server in TypeScript:
+1. Create a basic Express server in TypeScript:

 import express, { Request, Response } from 'express';